Our Program

 Where they come from:

-Our Training: Our dogs are in training for 12-18 months learning basic obedience and service skills.
+Our puppies live with foster families for 5-8 months until they are ready for training on-site at Believet’s training facility.
+During this time, the puppies learn basic obedience and experience life in a home environment.
+Our dogs then extensively train at Believet’s facility for 12-18 months.
+During this time, they learn service skills and receive additional obedience training.
 We use positive reinforcement methods to teach new skills and make the transition from trainer to veteran seamless.
 We train at our facility, restaurants, shopping centers, colleges, on buses, trams, airports, and even take a plane ride.
+On the weekends, our dogs relax at foster homes where they get to be a dog and learn how to be a good citizen in a family environment.

-When the dog is paired with their veteran, the team trains together with guidance from our professional trainers for 120 hours.
+When the dog is paired with their veteran, the team trains together with guidance from our professional trainers for at least 120 hours.
 During that time, the dog learns custom service skills unique to that veteran.

 Once the team passes their Public Access Test at the end of their 120 hours of training, they have successfully completed our program.